UN offensive into North Korea: Chinese First Phase Campaign (25 October – 6 November)

 On the west, there was an 5 mi gap between the left flank of the 19th Infantry bridgehead position and the 27th Commonwealth Brigade position.
 A large mountain mass lay in this no man's land, and over and through it PVA forces could move at will to the flank and rear of either the 27th Brigade or the 19th Infantry.
 On the 19th Infantry's extreme left flank at the edge of this gap the 2nd Battalion held Hill 123 which overlooked a valley near the little village of Ch'onghyon, 4 mi above the Ch'ongch'on.
 On the night of 5–6 November the PVA made a coordinated attack all along the bridgehead line.
 At Hill 123 the attack achieved surprise against E and G Companies, 19th Infantry.
 At least part of the PVA assault force came up to E Company's position from the rear, apparently following field telephone wire.
-The PVA caught many men asleep in their sleeping bags and killed them where they lay.
-Others were shot in the back of the head.
+The PVA caught many men asleep in their sleeping bags and killed them where they lay, others were shot in the back of the head.
 The PVA virtually overran the battalion positions on Hill 123.
-Cpl.
-Mitchell Red Cloud Jr. gave the first alarm to E Company from his position on the point of the ridge where a trail climbed to the company command post.
+Corporal Mitchell Red Cloud Jr. gave the first alarm to E Company from his position on the point of the ridge where a trail climbed to the company command post.
 A group of PVA suddenly charged him from a brush-covered area 100 ft away.
 Red Cloud sprang to his feet and fired his BAR into them.
 PVA fire wounded and felled him, but he pulled himself to his feet, wrapped one arm around a small tree, and again delivered point-blank BAR fire until he was killed.
 Red Cloud was posthumously awarded the Medal of Honor for his actions.
 By 03:00 the battalion had withdrawn 1,000 yards.
 There it was only barely able to hold its new position.
 After daylight the PVA withdrew from contact with the 2nd Battalion.
 Elsewhere the other battalions on the 19th Infantry front repulsed the attacks on them after hard fighting.
 Artillery firing from the south side of the Ch'ongch'on supported the 19th Infantry during the bridgehead battles.

 After daylight the re-equipped 1st Battalion, 19th Infantry, which had re-crossed to the north side of the Ch'ongch'on during the night, counterattacked and closed the gap between the 2nd Battalion and the rest of the regiment on its right.
 The 19th Regiment then began restoring its original bridgehead line.
 In these night battles of predawn 6 November the PVA had suffered heavy losses.
 On 8 November the 2nd Battalion alone counted 474 PVA dead in the vicinity of Hill 123, and it found evidence that many more dead had been buried.
 The 3rd Battalion, 19th Infantry, counted more than 100 PVA dead.
 Interrogation of prisoners disclosed that the PVA 355th Regiment, 119th Division; the 358th Regiment, 120th Division; and a KPA regiment had attacked the 19th Infantry on the east side of the bridgehead.